as6166/squirrel_tracker/README.md

 >Located at: /map
 Method: GET
 Use the [leaflet](https://leafletjs.com/) library for plotting

 2. Sightings

-3. Stats of squirrels
+[List View](https://my-project1-254718.appspot.com/sightings/) is a view that lists all squirrel sightings with links to edit and add sightings
+>Located at: /sightings
+	Method: GET

+3. Update sighting

 4. Add squirrels